-- Lower FCI compared to the Board's average, in FAIR (Between 10% to 30%) condition, given the extensive work program completed.

-• Air Conditioning requirements have been met in alignment with the goals and objectives of the Board for the majority of schools.
+- Lower FCI compared to the Board's average, in FAIR (Between 10% to 30%) condition, given the extensive work program completed. - Accessibility requirements are met. - Air Conditioning requirements have been met in alignment with the goals and objectives of the Board for the majority of schools.
 Enhancements are underway at T.A Blakelock HS and White Oaks SS.